VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 7. Save & Restart

-#### Step 7: Calibrate and test the new toolhead
+#### Step 7: Calibrate and test the new tool-head

+NOTE: if this is the first tool-head you made that is not the reference tool-head.
+Then you will need to test the max available y of your set up.

+1. Run `G28`

+2. Manually nudge the tool-head to right behind a docked tool, but not touching

+3. Note down the Y position of that location

+4. If the y location is greater than 120, then you will need to update the `params_safe_y` in `[toolchanger]` in `toolchanger.cfg`

+Otherwise:

-1. Disable the motors and push the toolhead toward the back - To account for the front of the gantry over sagging
+1. Disable the motors and push the tool-head toward the back - To account for the front of the gantry over sagging

 2. Run `G28` and `QUAD_GANTRY_LEVEL`